Language: EN

 Every class must have a constructor.
 If we do not define one, the compiler will provide one automatically (without parameters or actions).

-However, if you define a constructor with parameters, the default constructor will not be generated automatically.
+However, if you define a constructor with parameters, the default constructor will not be automatically generated.

 Member Initialization

-Constructors allow you to initialize class members using an initializer list.
+Constructors allow initializing class members using an initialization list.
 This is preferable to initialization within the body of the constructor, especially for constant members or references.

 class MyClass {